-To facilitate outreach to visually impaired persons, Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area meeting notices and agendas are provided to the Center for Independent Living and the Division of Blind Services.
-When there are requests to provide visually-impaired persons with meeting notices, agendas and/or meeting materials, Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area coordinates with the appropriate agencies, such as the Braille and Talking Library, to provide readings, Braille, audio recordings (such as NaturalReader), and/or large-print copies of Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area meeting notices, agendas and/or meeting materials.
+To facilitate outreach to visually impaired persons, Metropolitan Transportation Planning Organization meeting notices and agendas are provided to the Center for Independent Living and the Division of Blind Services.
+When there are requests to provide visually-impaired persons with meeting notices, agendas and/or meeting materials, Metropolitan Transportation Planning Organization coordinates with the appropriate agencies, such as the Braille and Talking Library, to provide readings, Braille, audio recordings (such as NaturalReader), and/or large-print copies of Metropolitan Transportation Planning Organization meeting notices, agendas and/or meeting materials.

 Note: Requests for alternative format materials need to be made in advance to accommodate the development and provision of these materials.
-Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area meeting notices includes a contact telephone number and deadline date for persons requiring special accommodations to participate in a meeting.
+Metropolitan Transportation Planning Organization meeting notices includes a contact telephone number and deadline date for persons requiring special accommodations to participate in a meeting.